 Old Stoney Preservation Plan

 American Structurepoint assisted the historical preservation architect in conducting an in-depth evaluation of the historic Old Stoney building.
-We also helped with the creation of a preservation plan along with specifically identified repairs needed to stabilize and preserve the building for continued use by the City of Frankfort and The Frankfort History Museum.
+Our forensic engineers also helped with the creation of a preservation plan along with specifically identified repairs needed to stabilize and preserve the building for continued use by the City of Frankfort and The Frankfort History Museum.